 - An ability to think outside of the box and work creatively with youth who may be resistant to traditional clinical approaches.

-- A sense of humour and the ability to work within a fast paced and changing environment.
+- A sense of humour and the ability to work within a fast paced, interdisciplinary environment.

 - Must possess a valid unrestricted driver’s license.